Artist Statement

 The opportunity for self-expression through style, texture and color as I design and complete my own patterns is fulfilling.
 While I like variety, I particularly enjoy pictorials, (story rugs) and I see them as a wonderful way to “capture a moment in time”.
 Blizzard on the Barrens, depicting a cottage hospital nurse, and The Caribou at Beaumont Hamel, are both examples of rugs that preserve our history.

+My mother, Beatrice Halliday Squires (1920-2007), spent many hours knitting sweaters, socks, mitts, hats, or scarves, and crocheting doilies, fine edges to pillow cases and bureau cloths, and full-length table cloths.
+All beautifully and professionally crafted.
+She always was, and continues to be a great inspiration to me and my work.
 The piece present in Engulfed 2024 in collaboration with Frances Ennis highlights this new feature of combining previously created crochet works by those no longer with us, and give them a new purpose.
 Wearable art!
 We stand firm in our intention to honor and let shine the maker as we create new textile art works.

 In this instance, we honour Beatrice Halliday Squires (1920-2007) Maxine’s Mother, who created the crochet table cloth used in the creation of “A Man’s Cloak”.